Start a Coffee Shop in 30 Easy Steps

 Feeling overwhelmed?
 We got you covered!
 In our coffee startup kit, we help you determine your startup costs by providing you the template you need to get going.
 If you want to start a coffee business, determining your startup costs will help you move forward.

 Don't be intimidated by the numbers: When you set out to start a coffee shop, you may get “sticker shock” at the costs.
+Take a deep breath.
 Don't be intimidated.
 Be honest with yourself and confront the costs directly.
 If you have a good business plan and way to execute it, you can get the money to start your coffee business.
-We've written several articles on how to start a coffee shop with little money in the past, but ultimately the costs will need to be accounted for so you will want to plan for those costs.

 Still I assume that many of you reading this want hard numbers to determine the cost of a coffee shop.
 A coffee business can cost anywhere from $5,000 to $250,000.
 That's a huge spectrum in costs, right?
 Again, it depends on what kind of coffee business you want.